MP Estate Planning UK

 Death before age 75 and the LSDBA

-If death occurs before 75 and the scheme pays within the two-year relevant period, lump sum death benefits are normally paid gross.
-They are tax-free up to the member’s available lump sum allowance (LSDBA).
+If the member dies before age 75 and the scheme pays the lump sum within the two-year relevant period, death benefits are normally paid tax-free up to the member’s available lump sum and death benefit allowance (LSDBA).

-Any amount above that allowance is taxed as pension income in the hands of the trustees or beneficiary.
+Any amount exceeding that allowance is taxed as pension income in the hands of the trustees or beneficiary — not as a capital payment.

 The two-year relevant period